-Material deposited directly from glacial ice is called "till," which is a catch-all term applied to glacial sediment.
-The Europeans call such glacial sediment "raisin cake," indicating that it is made up of all sizes of unsorted materials in contrast, for example, to beach deposits, which are composed of materials that were sorted into layers by the water.
+Material deposited directly from glacial ice is called "till," which is a catch-all term applied to glacier sediment.
+In Europe, such glacier sediment has been called "raisin cake," indicating that it is made up of all sizes of unsorted materials in contrast, for example, to beach deposits, which are composed of materials that were sorted into layers by the water.

 In contrast to a smooth lake plain, such as the Agassiz lake plain of the Red River Valley, the moraines are hilly areas.
-The ground moraine is shown on Plate 1 in light green and designated by the numbers 5a and 5b.
+The ground moraine is shown on the geologic map in light green and designated by the numbers 5a and 5b.
 Thicker deposits of ground moraine (5a) have constructional relief that commonly ranges from about ten to twenty feet.
-The thinner accumulations of glacial sediment (5b) do not alter the underlying bedrock topography appreciably.
+The thinner accumulations of glacier sediment (5b) do not alter the underlying bedrock topography appreciably.
 Such areas commonly have relief of over a hundred feet locally.
 Ground moraine consists of till that was deposited at the base of the moving glacier along with till that was let down on the surface when the glacier melted.

-Dead-ice moraine is shown in brown on Plate 1 and designated by the number 7.
-Dead-ice moraine results when large amounts of glacial sediment are deposited on top of stagnant glacial ice; that is, a glacier that has stopped moving but has not yet melted.
-When the stagnant ice eventually does melt, the overlying glacial sediment, which is mainly till, but which may include gravel, sand, and lake silt and clay, collapses, resulting in a rather rugged landscape.
-The largest and most spectacular area of dead-ice moraine in North Dakota lies on the Missouri Coteau, which extends from the South Dakota boundary northwestward to the Montana and Canadian boundaries (Figure 1).
+Dead-Ice moraine is shown in brown on the geologic map and designated by the number 7.
+Dead-ice moraine results when large amounts of glacier sediment are deposited on top of stagnant glacial ice; that is, a glacier that has stopped moving but has not yet melted.
+When the stagnant ice eventually does melt, the overlying glacier sediment, which is mainly till, but which may include gravel, sand, and lake silt and clay, collapses, resulting in a rather rugged landscape.
+The largest and most spectacular area of dead-ice moraine in North Dakota lies on the Missouri Coteau, which extends from the South Dakota boundary northwestward to the Montana and Canadian boundaries (fig. 1).
 Relief in areas of dead-ice moraine on the Missouri Coteau of south-central North Dakota reaches as much as 200 feet locally.
 The dead-ice moraine is poorly drained and streams are absent from the area, but sloughs are abundant.
-Because of the large number of ponds and sloughs, the Missouri Coteau of North Dakota provides one of the most important waterfowl- breeding habitats in North America.
+Because of the large number of ponds and sloughs, the Missouri Coteau of North Dakota provides one of the most important waterfowl-breeding habitats in North America.